-Choice of Major: No professional school requires a specific major of its applicants however they recognize the importance of a strong foundation in the natural sciences which includes biology, chemistry, physics and mathematics.
-The current “pre-med / pre - professional” curriculum offered at the college follows the course requirements recommended by the American Association of Medical Colleges (AAMC) and is similar to that offered by virtually all schools in the US.
+No professional school requires a specific major of its applicants.
+However they recognize the importance of a strong foundation in the natural sciences, which include biology, chemistry, physics, and mathematics.
+The current “pre-med / pre-professional” curriculum offered at the college follows the course requirements recommended by the American Association of Medical Colleges (AAMC) and is similar to that offered by virtually all schools in the U.S.

 - A year of Freshman Chemistry with laboratory

 - A year of Organic Chemistry with laboratory

 - A year of English

 - A year of Calculus or other advanced math classes, including Statistics

 Although this course requirement can be met while pursuing any area of study at the college, they are embedded in the biology major.
 The Division of Natural Sciences is of the opinion that completion of requirements for a BA in biology best prepares the students for further studies in areas of their choosing.
 This is supported by a recent report “Scientific Foundations for Future Physicians” from the AAMC (Association of American Medical Colleges) and the Howard Hughes Medical Institute (HHMI), which recommended that medical and premedical education evolve from a static listing of courses to a dynamic set of competencies. http://www.aamc.org/newsroom/pressrel/2009/090604.htm